jbakse/compform_site/content/random/index.md

 ## Pencil + Paper LCG

-Generate pseudo-random values by hand.
+Generate pseudorandom values by hand.

 The Linear Congruential Generator Algorithm is simple enough that you can execute it by hand.
 This is a good way to get a feel for how an LCG works, and how simple arithmetic can be used to create a pseudorandom sequence.